 High Bone Density: More Harm Than Good

-The present-day fixation within the global medical community on "osteoporosis prevention" as a top women's health concern, is simply not supported by the facts.
-The #1 cause of death in women today is heart disease, and the #2 cause of death is cancer, particularly breast cancer, and not death from complications associated with a bone fracture or break.
-In fact, in the grand scheme of things osteoporosis or low bone mineral density does not even make the CDC's top ten list of causes of female mortality.
+The present-day fixation within the global medical community on "osteoporosis prevention" as a top women's health concern is simply not supported by the facts.
+The No. 1 cause of death in women today is heart disease, and the No. 2 cause of death is cancer, particularly breast cancer, and not death from complications associated with a bone fracture or break.
+In fact, in the grand scheme of things osteoporosis or low bone mineral density does not even make the CDC's top 10 list of causes of female mortality.
 So, why is it given such a high place within the hierarchy of women's health concerns?
 Is it a business decision or a medical one?

 Regardless of the reason or motive, the obsessive fixation on bone mineral density is severely undermining the overall health of women.
-For example, the mega-dose calcium supplements being taken by millions of women to "increase bone mineral density" are known to increase the risk of heart attack by between 24-27%, according to two 2011 meta-analyses published in Lancet, and 86% according to a more recent meta-analysis published in the journal Heart.
-Given the overwhelming evidence, the 1200+ mgs of elemental calcium the National Osteoporosis Foundation (NOF) recommends women 50 and older take to "protect their bones," may very well be inducing coronary artery spasms, heart attacks and calcified arterial plaque in millions of women.
-Considering that the NOF name calcium supplement manufacturers Citrical and Oscal as corporate sponsors, it is unlikely their message will change anytime soon.
+For example, the mega-dose calcium supplements being taken by millions of women to "increase bone mineral density" are known to increase the risk of heart attack by 24% to 27%, according to two 2011 meta-analyses published in Lancet, and 86% according to a more recent meta-analysis published in the journal Heart.
+Given the overwhelming evidence, the 1,200+ milligrams of elemental calcium the National Osteoporosis Foundation (NOF) recommends women 50 and older take to "protect their bones" may very well be inducing coronary artery spasms, heart attacks and calcified arterial plaque in millions of women.
+Considering that the NOF named calcium supplement manufacturers Citrical and Oscal as corporate sponsors, it is unlikely their message will change anytime soon.

-Now, when we consider the case of increased breast cancer risk linked to high bone mineral density, being diagnosed with osteopenia or osteoporosis would actually indicate a significantly reduced risk of developing the disease.
-What is more concerning to women: breaking a bone (from which one can heal), or developing breast cancer?
+Now, when you consider the case of increased breast cancer risk linked to high bone mineral density, being diagnosed with osteopenia or osteoporosis would actually indicate a significantly reduced risk of developing the disease.
+What is more concerning to women: breaking a bone (from which you can heal) or developing breast cancer?
 If it is the latter, a low BMD reading could be considered cause for celebration and not depression, fear and the continued ingestion of inappropriate medications or supplements, which is usually the case following a diagnosis of osteopenia or osteoporosis.

 [i] WHO Scientific Group on the Prevention and Management of Osteoporosis (2000 : Geneva, Switzerland) (2003).
 "Prevention and management of osteoporosis : report of a WHO scientific group" (PDF).
 Retrieved 2007-05-31.